 Every year, the university recognizes a group of faculty members who have been nominated by their students and colleagues as Distinguished University Teachers.
-These faculty members embody the highest standards for teaching.
-Above all, they demonstrate a passion for teaching and a remarkable capacity to impart knowledge and inspire critical engagement with ideas and with the world.
+These faculty members embody the highest standards for teaching and advance The New School's mission and vision through their remarkable capacity to inspire critical engagement with ideas and with the world.

-- Laura Maria Censabella, The New School for Drama
+- Richard Rosenfeld, Parsons The New School for Design

-- Alexandra Delano, The New School for Public Engagement
+- Carlos Teixeira, Parsons The New School for Design

-- Katherine Kurs, Eugene Lang College The New School for Liberal Arts
+- Alba Quezada, The New School for Drama

-Full-time faculty members who have completed at least four semesters of teaching at The New School.
+Full-time faculty members who have completed at least six semesters of teaching at The New School.

-Part-time faculty members whose status is Post-Probationary, Annual, Multi-year, or Grandparented as defined in the ACT-UAW contract.
+Part-time faculty members whose status is Post-Probationary, Annual, Multi-year, or Grandparented as defined in the ACT-UAW contract or AFM Local 802

 Previous winners of the award are not eligible.